shashankvkt/ros_gui/README.md

 This repository is a ROS based Graphic User Interface to control a multi-agent robotic system.
 The project has been developed with reference to the idea of Detachable Modular Robot capable of Cooperative Climbing and Multi Agent Exploration which can be refered fron the following link

    http://robotics.iiit.ac.in/people/harsha.turlapati/DCMR/icra17.html

+In this project we used RaspberryPi 3 model, on 4 different robots each identified by a different namespace.
+The RPis (Client) and the laptop (Server) were connected on a common wireless network.

 The following are the steps in order to install and execute this package
 1. Install ROS-indigo